 On 20 May 2021 we received a further notification from the Valuation Office that there was a CPCR Challenge regarding Court Buildings.
 This has been completed on a representative group of around 30 Courts.
 The agreed basis results in average reductions of around 18% - 1970's buildings may have higher reductions of around 28%.
 These reductions could go back to 1st April 2017.
-These have now been amended as per the Valuation Office schedule
+The reductions in rateable value for the Court buildings were received in December 2021 and are reduced as shown below.
+There have been no further reductions since December 2021.
+Any further appeals would be against the 2023 NDR list.